Mesothelioma diagnosis

 • CT or ultrasound guided biopsy

 The doctor will give you a local anaesthetic to numb the area.
 They use an ultrasound or a CT scan to help guide them to the right place.
-Then, they pass a special type of needle through your skin into the area they want to take a biopsy from.
+They pass a special type of needle through your skin into the area they want to take a biopsy from.
 The needle has a tip that can cut out a small sample of tissue.

-After a biopsy
+After a peritoneal biopsy

 Having a biopsy can be uncomfortable but should not be painful.
 If you have any pain during or after the procedure, tell your doctor or nurse.